albenakr/the-book-club/tests/tests.md

         * Added Book to bag.
         * Added a different quantity of the same book to ensure the quantity was updated.
         * Added plan to bag.
     2. Tried to update the quantity to 104 and -4.
-ERROR - to be fixed.
+ERROR found - the quantity buttons not working properly as they allow for values over 100 and below 1 to be submitted.
+To bypass this error, the functionality was deleted and instead the quantity buttons redirect to the book_details page, where the user can update the quantity without errors.
     3. Removed a plan and a book from the bag to make sure both functions work.
     4. Verified totals and subtotals are calculated correctly.